pluralsight/guides/in-review/sql/getting-the-consolidated-sum-of-transactions-grouped-by-currency-just-using-mysql/article.md

+This tutorial will cover using MySQL to perform operations on data tables containing transaction information.
+Our primary example will involve money transactions.

+# Transactions and table data

-There are a lot of instances where only the value is stored and the context is stored somewhere else.
-For example, when a cash transaction happens, the direction of the cash transaction will be noted in a separate table and there will not be any negative numbers.
-The same way, there's another case that could be possible.
-There are a lot of fora and online commenting systems where you can vote up or down.
-The votes will be stored elsewhere and they will be all positive integers and will be linked via foreign key to a different table, where the original values of each vote will be stored, either positive or negative.
+Consider a digital transactio in which a value is stored in one place and the context is stored elsewhere.
+For example, when a cash transaction happens, we can represent the direction of the cash transaction in a table and the amounts in another table to dodge negative numbers.
+Similarly, there are a lot of forums and online commenting systems in which you can upvote or downvote.
+These votes will be stored separate from their individual count, thereby having entirely positive values, but they will be linked via foreign key to a table containing the original values of each vote, whether they are positive or negative.

+## Money transaction example

-I was working on a similar case, where it involves different money transactions, and the type of transaction will decide whether it is an incoming transaction or an outgoing one.
-We are going to look at three things today:
+I was working on a similar problem related to different money transactions.
+In my case, the type of transaction would decide whether it was an incoming transaction or an outgoing one.
+Modeling this same circumstance, we are going to look at three things today:

 * Connecting the transactions by their value.
 * Creating a multiplier based on the relation for the value.